Z 4/23-4/24 Interdisciplinary Care of Cerebral Palsy: From Birth to Adulthood-POSTPONED

 LOCATION: Shirley Ryan AbilityLab, 355 E Erie St, Chicago, IL 60611

-Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Nurses, and Physicians: Physical Medicine and Rehabilitation, Orthopedics, Neurologists, Developmental Pediatricians, Pediatricians, Family Medicine Specialists (not offering CME).
+Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Early Intervention Practitioners, Social Workers, Nurses, Orthotists, Orthotic Assistants, Orthotic Technicians, and Physicians: Physical Medicine and Rehabilitation, Orthopedics, Neurologists, Developmental Pediatricians, Pediatricians, Family Medicine Specialists (not offering CME).

 In order to receive contact hours, daily sign in and completion of an on-line evaluation are required.
 Participants will complete a 1-hour online, self-study activity in advance of this two-day course which will help provide a foundation for the in-person case review on spasticity management.